ediamin/css-class-manager/README.md

 ## Frequently Asked Questions

+### Where can I find the JavaScript and CSS non-compiled source files?
+Please checkout the [GitHub repository](https://github.com/ediamin/css-class-manager) of this plugin to see the sources.

 ### How to open the manager modal?
 Under the Additional CSS Class(es) control, you will see a link says Open Class Manager.
 Click on that to open the CSS Class Manager preferences modal.

+### How do the Body Classes and Post Classes work?
+The Body Classes control adds class names to the post's body element using WordPress's body_class filter, while Post Classes adds them to post containers using the post_class filter.
+These controls are available in the Post tab of the post editor and require the post type to support custom-fields.

+### Can I disable theme.json generated classes?
+Yes, you can disable theme.json generated class names from appearing in the dropdown by adjusting the preferences in the CSS Class Manager modal.

 ### How to use the PHP filter?
 Use the `css_class_manager_filtered_class_names` filter to add your class names from your plugin or theme.
-Check out the example code in this [wiki page](https://github.com/ediamin/css-class-manager/wiki#how-to-use-the-php-filter) for more details.
+Check out the example code in this [GitHub wiki page](https://github.com/ediamin/css-class-manager/wiki#how-to-use-the-php-filter) for more details.

 ## Requirements